shawshanck/Wordpress-on-Docker/README.md

 # Wordpress-on-Docker
-This script will automatically instal Wordpress, MySQL and Adminer on Docker.
+This script will automatically instal Wordpress, MySQL and phpMyAdmin on Docker.

 ```
 mkdir docker && cd docker